Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Differences_Between_Traditional_and_Behavioral_Finance_chapter_4_video_02_q.typ

 #only("4")[#voiceover("or maybe market efficiency, which suggests prices reflect all available information,")]
 #only("5")[#voiceover("or is it utility maximization, where investors aim to maximize their satisfaction?")]
 ]#questionDef(
-questionText: "Which of the following is a psychological bias identified in behavioral finance?", \nanswerOptions: ("Overconfidence", "Rationality", "Market efficiency", "Utility maximization"),
+questionText: "Which of the following is a psychological bias identified in behavioral finance?",
+answerOptions: ("Overconfidence", "Rationality", "Market efficiency", "Utility maximization"),
 correctAnswerIndex: 0
 )